DNYoussef/AIVillage/README.md

 To add new capabilities or agents:

-1. Create a new agent class inheriting from `Agent`
+1. Create a new agent class inheriting from `UnifiedBaseAgent`
 2. Implement the `execute_task` method for the new agent
 3. Add the new agent to the `SelfEvolvingSystem` in `orchestration.py`

-## Recent Refactoring
+## Recent Updates

-The agent system has recently undergone a refactoring process to improve modularity and reduce redundancy.
+The agent system has recently undergone significant updates to improve modularity, reduce redundancy, and incorporate a self-evolving system.
 Key changes include:

-1. Consolidation of the `Agent` and `BaseAgent` classes into a single, more comprehensive `Agent` class.
+1. Introduction of the `UnifiedBaseAgent` class, which serves as the foundation for all specialized agents.
+2. Implementation of the `SelfEvolvingSystem` class, which manages the continuous improvement of agents.
+3. Integration of the self-evolving system into all specialized agents (KingAgent, SageAgent, MagiAgent).
+4. Removal of the `langroid` folder, with its functionality now integrated into the main agent structure.
-2. Updates to the `orchestration.py` file to use the new `Agent` class and improve its structure.
+5. Updates to the `orchestration.py` file to use the new agent classes and self-evolving system.
-3. Refactoring of the `self_evolving_system.py` file to work with the new `Agent` class and improve overall structure and readability.

 These changes have made the code more modular, easier to maintain, and more consistent across the system.
-The self-evolving system now works with a unified `Agent` class, which should make it easier to add new agent types or modify existing ones in the future.
+The self-evolving system now works with all agents, which should make it easier to add new agent types or modify existing ones in the future.

-## Future Improvements

-1. Implement a concrete VectorStore for efficient knowledge storage and retrieval.
-2. Develop more sophisticated task generation and result processing mechanisms.
-3. Implement proper error handling and logging throughout the system.
-4. Enhance the evolution mechanisms to include more advanced techniques like neural architecture search.
 ## Populating the RAG System with Academic Papers

 To provide your AI Village with a starting base of information, you can manually feed academic papers into the RAG system.
 Follow these steps to add several dozen papers: